-A study of strategies for managing communication technologies in today's economy, including budget management, workflows, legal/regulatory considerations, and communicating with vendors from different sectors of the economy.
+A study of strategies for funding and leveraging communication technologies in an ever-changing economy, including resource management, project timelines and workflows, legal and regulatory considerations, and communication with constituents from different sectors of the distribution process.

 MAIC 6200.
 Intercultural Communication.
 3 Hours.